Chart Color Schemes

 Rosewood lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Rosewood's population, as of November 2025, is estimated at around 4,080 people.
-This figure reflects an increase of 817 individuals since the 2021 Census, which reported a population of 3,263 people in the Rosewood (Qld) statistical area (Lv2).
-The change was inferred from AreaSearch's estimation of the resident population at 3,834 following examination of the latest ERP data release by the ABS in June 2024 and an additional 143 validated new addresses since the Census date.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Rosewood's population is estimated at around 4081 as of Feb 2026.
+This reflects an increase of 818 people (25.1%) since the 2021 Census, which reported a population of 3263 people.
+The change is inferred from the resident population of 3834, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 143 validated new addresses since the Census date.
 This level of population equates to a density ratio of 130 persons per square kilometer.
-Rosewood's growth of 25.0% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 78.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Rosewood's growth of 25.1% since the 2021 census exceeded the national average of 9.9%.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-Exceptional growth is predicted over the period 2025 to 2041, with the Rosewood (Qld) (SA2) expected to expand by 5,813 persons, reflecting an increase of 133.4% in total population over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Exceptional growth is predicted over the period to 2041, with the suburb expected to expand by 5801 persons, reflecting an increase of 133.1% in total over the 17 years.

 Frequently Asked Questions - Population